Fishing In Erie Pa

 Presque State Park

-The area of Presque Park provides a lot to see and do.
+The fishing in Erie Pa is around Presque Park and provides a lot to see and do.
 The 3200-acre park has some of the most scenic beaches, trails, and marinas in the region.
 The park has plenty of spots for biking, hiking, skating, swimming, fishing, boating, canoeing, and sport.
 Many different types of birds migrate through Presque Isle, making this park perfect for birdwatchers.

 Lake Erie fishing charters Reports